davlo199/FRHPJRSSC/README.md

 # ETAS estimation
 This is done using "FitTimeETAS.R" and follows closely what was done by D. Harte in his cited guide.
+To run it enter in the information in the input_files for "JT", "LM" and "HM" verbatim.
+For "KK" follow the instructions in the script to uncomment certain sections of code.

 # Predictive Capability